okfn/opendataindex/README.md

     * Use `odi populate --limited` if you have a large amount of data (like the Global Index), and want a smaller set for local development (see Configuration below)
 * `./develop_server.sh start` to run a server that watches and builds

+> Use `python cli/debug.py` commad instead of `odi` command in development mode and to be sure it's a fresh version of CLI.

 [Pelican documentation for more information](http://docs.getpelican.com)

 ## Configuration